 Did you know your gut health is critical for overall good health?
 That's right!
 If your digestive system is not well, neither is your immune system and the rest of your body.
-It is important to keep your gut healthy by eating foods that help keep your digestive tract in tip top shape.
-Before I share with you gut-friendly foods to incorporate into your routine, here is how you can tell if your gut is not healthy.
+It is important to keep your gut healthy by eating foods that keep your digestive tract in tip top shape.
+Before I share with you gut-friendly foods and recipes, here is how you can tell if your gut is not healthy.

 Not having a daily bowel movement.
 That's right!
 You should poop at least once a day, ideally within 2 hours of waking.
 If this is not happening, your gut is not healthy.
 When you eat enough fiber daily, you will have a bowel movement daily.
 This means eating 25 - 30 grams of fiber per day.
 How do you get fiber?
 Fruits and vegetables and beans.

 Stomach disturbances such as gas, bloating, constipation, diarrhea and heartburn.
 If you have any of these disturbances frequently, it is an indication that there isn't enough good bacteria in your gut to help process food that you've eaten.

 Insomnia.
 Really?
 Yes, insomnia.
 Turns out our gut produces serotonin, which is the hormone that affects mood and sleep.
 If the gut is not healthy, it can't produce serotonin to help you sleep.
 (Source: Healthline)

 Also, when your gut is unhealthy it causes inflammation through-out the body.
 When there is inflammation in the body, the immune system works to fight it.
 If the immune system is busy trying to reduce inflammation, it becomes tired and weak, leaving it unable to fight disease and infection.